The defence of the Aegean seacoast during World War I

-In mid-July 1917 the structure of the Belomorska Otbrana changed: 1st Opalchenie Brigade (1st and 10th Opalchenie regiment) reinforced with 3rd Cavalry Brigade, 10th cavalry regiment and four 57mm turret guns platoons took the place of 3rd/8th Brigade.
+In mid-July 1917 the structure of the Belomorska Otbrana changed: 1st Opalchenie Brigade (1st and 10th Opalchenie regiment) reinforced with 3rd Cavalry Brigade, 10th cavalry regiment and four 57mm turret guns platoons from 1st and 3rd took the place of 3rd/8th Brigade.

-At the beginning of August the 87th infantry regiment, along with 2 MG squadrons and 4 8,7cm not QF guns was attached to the Belomorska Otbrana and the 10th March regiment merged into 8th Opalchenie regiment, forming its fourth battalion.
+In the first half of August the 87th infantry regiment, along with 2 MG squadrons and 4 – 8,7cm not QF guns was attached to the Belomorska Otbrana and the 10th March regiment merged into 8th Opalchenie regiment, forming its fourth battalion.

 With Active Army Order N. 1075, from 25 September 1917 the Belomorska Otbrana was equated to an Infantry Division and its structure changed again:

 – 1st Opalchenie Brigade with 1st and 10th Opalchenie regiments (2 battalions and 8 MGs each),